 Jail Bait: To say Kirie's only 16, she's stacked and has a killer bod.
 So much so, that Fukuyama, Kosame, and Hijiri, all want a piece of her despite being older than she isnote Kosame and Hijiri are both adults, while Fukuyama's only a year older than Kirie.

-Jerkass Has a Point: Regardless how anyone feels about Kirie's character, no one could argue with her response to Fukuyama, who tried to justify buying all the hot springs in the area simply because she hadn't invited him and his sister, Lisa, along for their trip.
+Jerkass Has a Point: Regardless how anyone feels about Kirie, no one could argue with her response to Fukuyama (in the 11th episode), when he tried to justify buying all the hot springs in the area simply because she hadn't invited him and his sister, Lisa, along for their trip.

 Lord Error-Prone: Mamoru Machida, wanna-be superhero and self-proclaimed savior of the neighborhood; since he's oblivious to what's really going on, he's easily the most destructive of the minor characters.